 Historic structures are often expensive to maintain and there is a risk they fall vacant and are left to decay.
 The same risk occurs if a building becomes redundant.
 Whether buildings are listed or not, the responsibility for their care and upkeep lies with the owner.
-Together with the LPA, the owner must play a part in ensuring their protection whilst keeping the property in use.
+Together with the local planning authority (LPA), the owner must play a part in ensuring their protection whilst keeping the property in use.

 Requests to have a building listed should be sent to Historic England who will then decide whether it is of sufficient architectural or historic interest to justify this.
 If the owner of a listed building is unhappy that their property has been listed they can write to the Department for Culture, Media and Sport within 28 days of notification and request that the decision be reconsidered.